theachoem/theachoem/about.md

 permalink: /about/
 profile: https://avatars.githubusercontent.com/u/29684683?v=4
 skills:
+- Leadership
+- E-Commerce
 - Flutter
+- Ruby on Rails
 - Figma
-- Ruby on Rails
-- Node JS
-- Typescript
-- Javascript
-- Python
-- Jekyll
+- AWS Services
-- HTML
+- PostgreSQL, MongoDB
-- SCSS
+- SQLite, ObjectBox
-- PostgreSQL
+- MVVM, MVC
 quote: The only way to learn a new programming language is by writing programs in it - Dennis Ritchie
 summary: As a passionate developer who enjoys learning and experimenting with new technologies, I bring over 3 years of experience in software development and interface design.
 This experience has equipped me with a strong foundation for problem-solving, adapting to new programming languages, and transforming ideas into scalable applications
 ---